Persian language in the Indian subcontinent: Deccan

 A Persian poem produced in the Deccan.
 17th century.

 Although considerably distanced from North India, the Deccan was also a recipient of Persian's linguistic impact.
 Persianate culture was brought to the Deccan fleetingly through the efforts of the Delhi Sultanate in the early 14th century.
 Persian finally gained a foothold in the region with the establishment of the Bahmani Sultanate in 1347, which used the language for official purposes.
 The dynasty had a great interest in Persian culture, and several members were proficient in the language, producing their own literature.
 Literati from Northern India found themselves welcome at the court, and scholars from Iran were invited as well.
 Madrasas were built over the expanse of the kingdom, such as the Mahmud Gawan Madrasa at Bidar, where Persian was taught.'
 A notable poet patronised by the Bahmans was Abdul Isami, who wrote the first Persian history of the Muslim conquest of India titled Futuh-us-Salatin.
 In spite of this, Richard Eaton writes that Persian was much less widely understood in the Deccan region than vernacular languages, and contrasts this situation with the Persian proficiency in the north of the subcontinent.

 During the turn of the 16th century, the Bahmani Sultanate splintered into the Deccan Sultanates, which were also Persianate in culture.
 They used Persian as a courtly language, as well as for official and administrative purposes.
-The language received literary patronage; for example, Persian poet Muhammad Zuhuri, author of the Sāqīnāmah, was a prominent figure at Ibrahim Adil Shah II's court in Bijapur.'
+The language received literary patronage; for example, Persian poet Muhammad Zuhuri, author of the Sāqīnāma, was a prominent figure at Ibrahim Adil Shah II's court in Bijapur.'
 However, the sultans simultaneously promoted regional languages such as Telugu, Marathi, and Deccani (the southern variety of Hindustani), at times even using them in administration.
 For example, Alam writes that Telugu was the language of the sultan for the Qutub Shahis, and that Persian was removed from the Bijapur Sultanate's administrative system by Ibrahim Adil Shah I in favour of Marathi; these are corroborated by Eaton.'

 Hyderabad State, ruled by the Nizams of Hyderabad, was one of the last important niches of Persian cultivation in the Indian subcontinent.
 The princely state used Persian as its official language until 1884, when it was phased out in favour of Urdu.'